Marienstern Abbey

 Can I buy tickets online?

-For current ticketing options, including online purchasing, please refer to the official website.
+For current information on ticket purchasing options, including online availability, please check the official website.

 Are there restrooms and cafes?